 However, if a physician made an avoidable and unexpected surgical error that went beyond the known risks of surgery, you may have a case.
 If you suspect that medical malpractice occurred during your surgery or the surgery of a loved one, the experienced personal injury attorneys at Harrell & Harrell can assess your case and protect your legal rights.

 Common Surgical Errors

+According to Johns Hopkins Medicine, medical malpractice incidents, including surgical mistakes, are now the third-leading cause of death in this country.
 Any deviation from accepted ethical standards can result in medical malpractice.
-Some claims happen more frequently than others.
+While there can be a variety of surgery errors that result in medical malpractice, some claims happen more frequently than others.
 The following are the most common types of medical malpractice claims: